rangakamesh/Bulletin-Board-Server/README.md

 10) bbserv.log,bbserv.pid..   : Several log files that will be created as part of program initiation.
 																There will also be a cache files as part of SIGHUP.

+11) protocol2pc.txt 					: Explanation about the peer communication protocol and its message flow.

 User guide:
 -----------